Photo galleries, maps, itineraries and narratives of 19 major treks in the Nepal Himalaya from Kangchenjunga via Everest to Dhaulagiri

 Narrative accounts of 19 major treks in the Nepal Himalaya

-Manaslu Circuit & Rupina La:
+Manaslu Circuit - Rupina La & Larkya La:

 "Trek to the fairy-tale snow castle"